 But please note – I speak of development aid.
 This is in fact not exactly the business of the Gates Foundation.
 The Gates Foundation is rather about global health, global nutrition, education and global humanitarian aid.
-Health at least is different because it involves global emergencies, not national development strategies.
-So Melinda please stick to global health and global nutrition.
+Much of this work is different because it involves global public goods – inter- country help, emergencies and humanitarian activity, not so much national development strategies.
+So stick to global health and global nutrition.
 But in other respects the only way most poor countries can become wealthier, in the end, is through developing over time their own institutions, capabilities, motivations, governance and capital, with development aid as a marginal help on technical issues if it can be done right.
+Development of a people’s capacity to produce wealth will not occur through massive infusions of cash from outside.

 Bill Easterly complains of fatigue in discussing whether aid works with Jeffery Sachs.
 I agree.
 Sachs’ ‘Millennium villages Project’ for example was something that could only have been conceived by someone who had little sense of the history of the failure of these types of projects.
 Look back to the ‘development villages’ of the 1960s in Africa.
 Economic Development comes from people’s capacities, motivations and energy.
 It simply cannot be done through outside (charitable) cash assistance, and the larger the number of assistance providers the more dysfunctional it becomes.
 The recent history of Africa shows at last some increase in indigenous capacity and motivation, and the diaspora is investing – eg in Somalia expatriate Somalis are way ahead of the aid agencies in trying to put the economy on the road to recovery.
 Diasporans at least have the cultural affinity with the beneficiaries, the motivation to succeed and to the take greater investment risks than aid agencies, (or general foreign investors).